magicaks/magicaks/setup.md

     storage_account_name = "tfstate1234"
     ```

-    > In each of the Terraform files for preprovision, provision and postprovision, the [Terraform remote backend configuration](https://www.terraform.io/docs/language/settings/backends/azurerm.html) key is pre-configured.
-This will create one state file per step named `magicaks-preprovision`, `magicaks-provision` and `magicaks-postprovision`.
+    > In each of the Terraform files for preprovision+provision and postprovision, the [Terraform remote backend configuration](https://www.terraform.io/docs/language/settings/backends/azurerm.html) key is pre-configured.
+This will create one state file per step named `magicaksconsolidated` and `magicaks-postprovision`.

 ### 6. Set up the environment variables for Terraform